rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

   -   Name: SONAR_TOKEN
   -   value: your generated token
   -   Name: SONAR_HOST_URL
-  -   value: use https://your-sonarqube-server.com if using sonarqube or else use https://sonarcloud.io for sonarcloud
+  -   value: use https://your-sonarqube-server.com if using SonarQube or else use https://sonarcloud.io for SonarCloud
 - Create a file called sonar-project.properties and keep it in root of project:
   ```bash
     sonar.projectKey=<YOUR_PROJECT_KEY>